Primary Advisor/Dissertation Chair

 At-risk Students, Curriculum, Environmental Studies, Teachers/ Teaching

 Hennessey, Rebecca A., "Student-Led Farmers Market: Engaging, Real-World Experience And Nutrition Education That Prepares Students For A Successful Professional Life After High School" (2017).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4337.